-The purpose of this consultation is for the public to have their say on whether the Council should raise a loan to finance Port Marlborough’s share of the Waitohi Picton Ferry Precinct Redevelopment.
+The purpose of this consultation was for the public to have their say on whether the Council should raise a loan to finance Port Marlborough’s share of the Waitohi Picton Ferry Precinct Redevelopment.

 Over the past decade, the community has fought long and hard to keep the Cook Strait ferries in Picton.
 Port Marlborough has successfully negotiated an agreement that would see the redevelopment of Waitohi Picton Ferry Precinct and KiwiRail commit to the region for at least 30 years.
 New Interislander ferries have been ordered, due to arrive in 2025, and without this redevelopment the Port would not be able to handle these larger more environmentally friendly vessels.